ygokmen/mag-drop/readme.txt

-Empty mag simulation: while reloading a depleted mag (ammo null), A.I or player, unit will drop an empty magazine on ground.
+Empty mag throw simulation: while reloading a depleted mag (ammo null), A.I and player both, unit will drop an empty magazine on ground.
-It uses relative velocity, sound effect when hit on ground.
-Uses a generic magazine model in game since weapon mags' are part of weapon model itself, they can't be used.
+Simulation uses relative velocity with randomization and sound effect when hit on ground.

+If reloaded weapon supports proxy magazine tech, mod will get the magazine model accordingly.
+If not, it will spawn a generic rifle magazine model.

-Mod use arma3's own physx based particle system so It doesn't kill performance, have almost 0 impact on performance.
+This mod uses arma3's own physx based particle system.
+Performance impact is zero to none.

 [B]ChangeLog:[/B] [SPOILER]
+ V1.21 - 11-22-2018;
+  - Added: A3 proxy magazine technology support

  V1.2 - 11-03-2018;
   - *New*: Mod uses fired eventhandler instead of reloaded EH
   - Added: New method runs less on scheduled environment